Indian Chickpea Salad Recipe

 Are Chickpeas Indian?

-This high protein bean plays an important role in Indian cuisine.
-They date back nearly 10,000 years and remains have been found in the middle east.
-In India, it is typically used in soups, salads and curries.
+This high-protein bean plays an important role in Indian cuisine.
+Its remains have been found in the Middle East and date back nearly 10,000 years.
+In India, it is typically used in soups, salads, and curries.

 How To Cook Chickpeas